notmehul/GeetHub/README.md

 Another music bot for discord cos why not make this fine pun while I still can :P

 ##### DISCLAIMER
-This bot is in a very initial state and is not fit for use anywhere, unless you want to make a fool of yourself and if that's the case, go ahead :D
+This bot is in a very initial state and is not as feature rich :D

+Improvements and bugs are always appreciated!